sudocrystal/scc-compsci/141/day-by-day/day12.md

    }

    // Should echo the contents of a file to the console
-   // preserve line breaks, but removing all extra spaces
+   // preserve line breaks, but removing extra spaces between tokens
-   // pattern: processes a file line by line, evaluating each token public static void cleanFile(Scanner in) {
+   // pattern: processes a file line by line, evaluating each token on a line public static void cleanFile(Scanner in) {
       while(in.hasNextLine()) {
          String line = in.nextLine();